 Additional events will be conducted at Allegheny Portage Railroad National Historic Site.
 Join a Park Ranger for a hike of the Hollidaysburg Canal Basin, on Sunday, June 22.
 The hike will be a 2-mile stroll of the historic district of Hollidaysburg.
 The tour will focus on the Hollidaysburg connection to the Mainline Canal and on the relationship between the canal and the Allegheny Portage Railroad.
 On June 29 join a park ranger on a nearly five mile round trip walk to the Staple Bend Tunnel.
 The Park Ranger will explain the history of the Staple Bend Tunnel which was the first railroad tunnel in America.
 For more information on these events visit www.nps.gov/alpo or call 814-886-6150.

 About the National Parks in Western PA: To obtain driving directions, fee information andobtain a listing of the special events presented at the five National Parks located in Western PA visit thepark websites, or Facebook.
-You may also email the Western PA Parks as at e-mail us, or write to: Superintendent, Fort Necessity NB, One Washington Parkway, Farmington PA 15437, attention Public Information Officer.
+You may also write to: Superintendent, Fort Necessity NB, One Washington Parkway, Farmington PA 15437, attention Public Information Officer.